ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 Why do you use a DefaultSearcher with an ISearcher (normaly you name the interface and the implementation of the interface differently: e.g. AdService.java and AdServiceImpl.java).
 DefaultSearcher implies there should be at least one other Searcher.

 ReviewService.java is most likely not a service as specified by the @Service annotation to be called when needed but rather test data for development only.
 It could be placed to src/test/java.

+In ReviewService.java, NewAccountService nas and AdService as aren't intention-revealing names.

 ### Do not repeat yourself